rnikhil275/rnikhil275.github.io/_posts/2017-08-23-luasec-https-library.md

 <strong>HTTPS Module</strong>

 I was working to add features for the HTTPS module during the first part of GSoC.
 It now supports the ability to talk HTTPS with a proxy, redirects through or without the proxy for HTTPS URLs, certain low level HTTP API functions are exposed and also supports SNI now.
+Work done in this section are relevant to this [file](https://github.com/whoami-nr/luasec/blob/dev/src/https.lua).

 - CONNECT proxy support for HTTPS.
 Now Luasec can be used to initiate a CONNECT tunnel to a HTTP